 - O is replaced by OSCAR

-While learning the actual NATO alphabet can be useful, the most important thing to remember is how the different letters are represented.
+While learning the actual NATO alphabet can be useful, the most important thing is to remember how the different letters are represented.
 By simply remembering this one principle, you can enjoy most of the benefits of the phonetic alphabet, without much effort on your part.
-Furthermore, this principle is useful in locations where people use different variants of the phonetic alphabet (such as the LAPD radio alphabet), as they rely on the same principle.
+Furthermore, this principle is useful in locations where people use different variants of the phonetic alphabet (such as the LAPD radio alphabet), as they all rely on the same principle.

 The NATO phonetic alphabet

 As you just saw, understanding the principle behind the alphabet allows you to enjoy most of its benefits, without having to learn the alphabet itself.
-However, you can still benefit from learning the alphabet, for two main reasons.
+However, you can still benefit from learning the alphabet, for two reasons.
 First, because it’s standardized and widely used, meaning that a lot more people are likely to recognize and understand it.
 Second, because the words in the alphabet were chosen based on extensive testing, as they ensure mutual intelligibility between speakers from different linguistic backgrounds.

 The image below contains the NATO phonetic alphabet: